Michelle94-123/Mengqian-Zhang-Portfolio/part2.md

 From this chart, we can see that the median utility rate is 93.35%, higher than 90%.
 But there are still two outliers, Luxembourg and Lithuania, whose electricity utility rate is below 85%.

 # Presentation Storyboards
+I'm going to use Shorthand for my final presentation.
+The following sketches show primary elements of my story and how I plan to lead my audience through the visualization experience.

 # User Research and Interview Plan

 # User Research Findings